-Kapiti Health Centre
+Kapiti Health Centre:

-Warrimoo Street Paraparaumu Open 8am-4pm Monday to Friday
+Warrimoo Street, Paraparaumu Open 8am-4pm Monday to Friday

 Equipment borrowed from the Hospital will be issued for six to eight weeks.
 If you still need the equipment at this time, please contact the therapist that arranged the equipment for you during your stay in hospital.
-If you have questions, please phone 04 3855999 ext 6334.